 Wednesday Cloudy.
 Very high (95%) chance of rain, easing to showers early morning and becoming less likely later tonight.
 The chance of a thunderstorm.
 Winds W/NW 25 to 35 km/h becoming NW 35 to 50 km/h in the morning then turning SW 30 to 40 km/h in the evening.
 Daytime maximum temperatures between 14 and 18.

-Thursday Partly cloudy.
-Winds S 15 to 25 km/h turning W/SW in the morning then becoming light in the evening.
+Thursday Cloudy.
+Slight (30%) chance of a shower in the morning and afternoon.
+Winds SW 15 to 25 km/h tending S in the morning then becoming light in the late afternoon.

 Saturday Partly cloudy.
 Light winds becoming N 15 to 20 km/h during the day then tending NE 15 to 25 km/h during the evening.

 Flinders Weather Forecasts

 ||7||22||70%||< 1mm||Nil||N 18||54||WNW 21||37|